-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Columbia Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Columbia Falls are a mix of both white- and blue-collar jobs.
 Overall, Columbia Falls is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Columbia Falls who work in management occupations (13.45%), sales jobs (12.47%), and office and administrative support (8.92%).

 The percentage of people in Columbia Falls who are college-educated is somewhat higher than the average US community of 21.84%: 25.44% of adults in Columbia Falls have at least a bachelor's degree.